Hodgkin lymphoma

 - lymph — a clear fluid that contains white blood cells, which fight infection

-- lymphatic nodes (also sometimes called lymph glands), which filter the lymph
+- lymph nodes — also sometimes called lymph glands, which filter the lymph

-Lymphoma occurs when white blood cells in the lymphatic system grow abnormally and multiply.
+Lymphoma occurs when white blood cells in the lymphatic system grow and multiply abnormally.

 Hodgkin lymphoma is also known as Hodgkin disease.
-The average age at diagnosis is 45 years.
+It can affect people of any age.

 What are the symptoms of Hodgkin lymphoma?